saldavonschwartz/saldavonschwartz.github.io/_posts/2017-11-07-vrteleport.md

   types="1"
   sizes="100%-100%"
   titles="Figure 4."
-  descriptions="Hooking up a motion controller (i.e.: HTC Vive wand) to the teleport component."
+  descriptions="Connecting a controller input (i.e.: HTC Vive wand pad) to the teleport component."
 %}

 For delegate events with a response, you can set the response parameter `ShouldPerformDefaultImplementation` to `false` if you want to bypass the default behavior of the component.
 An example would be to perform a teleport effect different than the default one: